SCL(FOL) Revisited

 \begin{definition}[Clause Redundancy] A ground clause $C$ is \emph{redundant} with respect to a ground clause set $N$ and an order $\prec$ if $N^{\prec C} \models C$ or $C\in N$.
 A clause $C$ is \emph{redundant} with respect to a clause set $N$ and an order $\prec$ if for all $C' \in \mGnd(C)$ it holds that $C'$ is redundant with respect to $\mGnd(N)$. \end{definition}

-For the sake of bounding, let $\prec_B$ denote a well-founded, total, strict ordering on ground atoms such that for any ground atom $A$ there are only finitely many ground atoms $B$ with $B\prec_B A$ \cite{BrombergerSW22}.
-For example, an instance of such an ordering could be KBO without zero-weight symbols.
+For the sake of bounding, let $\prec_B$ denote a well-founded, total, strict ordering on ground atoms such that for any ground atom $A$ there are only finitely many ground atoms $A'$ with $A' \prec_B A$ \cite{BrombergerSW22}.
+For example, an instance of such an ordering could be KBO~\cite{KnuthBendix70} without zero-weight symbols.
+In contrast, a LPO~\cite{Dershowitz82} does not fulfil this property if there are function symbols of non-zero arity.
 The ordering $\prec_B$ is lifted to literals by comparing the respective atoms.
 It is lifted to clauses by a multiset extension.
 Given an ordering $\prec_B$ and a ground literal $\beta$, the function $\mGndB$ computes the set of all ground instances of a literal, clause, or clause set where the grounding is restricted to produce literals $L$ with $L \prec_B \beta$.